0.02

 Project Readme

-This is a port to Ruby from the port to Java from the original Perl script by Marie-Claire Jenkins and Dr. Dan J. Smith at the University of East Anglia.
+This is a port to Ruby from the Java port of the original Perl script by Marie-Claire Jenkins and Dr. Dan J. Smith at the University of East Anglia.

 Install the gem: